Aukland-for-digital-nomads

 A Digital Nomad Guide to Auckland, New Zealand

-The land of the long white cloud, rolling hills, vast landscapes & officially COVID-free.
+The land of the long white cloud, rolling hills, and vast landscapes.
 New Zealand sounds like an absolute dream country, and it is!
 Voted one of the unique places in the world, being a digital nomad in New Zealand is a dream for many.

 New Zealand is made up of two islands, situated at the bottom of the world.
 So far at the bottom, that maps sometimes forget to include this tiny but jampacked country.
 The South Island is home to many of the country’s natural wonders and the north island being more modernised and populated.
 Auckland is the biggest city in the country, with over 1 million permanent residents.
 Auckland is modern, diverse and multicultural.
 Whilst quite a narrow CBD area, greater Auckland expands extensively, across water harbours, mountain ranges, rainforests and even dormant volcanoes.